Blog Index

 Aug032024

-Haight-Ashbury Facade Restoration
+Haight-Ashbury Facade Facelift

 This grand Victorian home in the Haight Ashbury District of San Francisco was not at its full potential.
 It's problems were drab colors and missing original ornamentation.
 I had the missing original plaster designs recreated and developed a stately and sophisticated color scheme to bring this gorgeous home back to life.